Planned Giving & Endowment

 To provide long term financial support and financial stability, the Center’s Board of Directors adopted a Resolution in March 2016 creating the AHCNA Endowment Fund.
 The Endowment is currently valued at $40,000 and is managed by the Community Foundation of the CSRA.
 The Endowment provides supplemental operating income to the Center as needed.

 We appreciate and thank the individuals who have made contributions to the Endowment, and hope to receive donations from the community and the arts groups that the Center supports.
 Donations to the Endowment may be made by cash or check, by gifts of stocks or bonds, and by planned giving through bequests in a will, trusts and estate planning.
 Checks should be made out to the Arts and Heritage Center and marked “Endowment.”
-If you would like additional information on the Endowment please contact Dr. John Bigger at (803) 278-1805 or at firstname.lastname@example.org, or Theresa Rousseau, the Executive Director, at (803) 441-4380.
+If you would like additional information on the Endowment please contact Dr. John Bigger at (803) 278-1805 or at firstname.lastname@example.org, or Mary Anne Bigger, the Executive Director, at (803) 441-4380.